Rowan Crothers

-Rowan Crothers OAM (born 24 October 1997) is an Australian freestyle swimmer.
-He represented Australia at the 2016 Rio Paralympics and the 2020 Tokyo Paralympics.
-He won two gold and one silver medals at the Tokyo Paralympics.
+Rowan Crothers (born 24 October 1997) is an Australian freestyle swimmer.
+He represented Australia at the 2016 Rio Paralympics, 2020 Tokyo Paralympics and 2024 Paris Paralympics.
+He won two gold and one silver medals at the Tokyo Paralympics and two silver and one bronze medals at Paris Paralympics.

 Personal life

 Crothers was born 15 weeks prematurely on 24 October 1997 in Gosford on the New South Wales Central Coast and currently lives in Moorooka, Queensland.

 Rowan attended Newmarket State School, Kelvin Grove State College and St Laurence's College.
-He attempted to undertake tertiary studies at Griffith University however he decided he would prefer to not continue at university.

 Crothers' prematurity resulted in him developing cerebral palsy due to IVH, and bronchopulmonary dysplasia causing permanent lung scarring.

-Rowan's Cerebral Palsy (spastic diplegia) impacts his coordination and motor control predominantly in his lower body, however his upper body is also affected to a lesser extent.
+His Cerebral Palsy (spastic diplegia) impacts his coordination and motor control predominantly in his lower body, however his upper body is also affected to a lesser extent.
 Crothers requires a vehicle modified with hand controls to legally drive and is currently working towards obtaining a full licence.
 In the pool, CP impacts the effectiveness of his kick and ability to control body positioning.
 He has worked consistently on perfecting a propulsion style to make the most out of what coordination he has.